 Specify a shot list

 It may seem obvious to tell the photographer what to take pictures of, but it does actually bear some thinking about.
 There’s a lot of detail here that can get overlooked.
 You want to take photos of people, great.
 Do you want them on their own, in groups, smiling, looking serious, engaged in an activity, looking at the camera (or not), standing, sitting, indoors, outdoors…? the list goes on.
+Think here about your content strategy and what photos you may need in the future.

 Think about what you want in your final composition as well as what’s going to be most versatile for future use cases you haven’t yet planned and be specific.
 For example: